Trump Sets Tariffs On $200 Billion In Imports From China

 The tariffs follow duties on $50 billion in goods imposed earlier this year.
 The latest levies are set to go into effect Sept.
 24 and remain at 10 percent until the end of the year.
 If China doesn't make concessions, the new tariffs will then jump to 25 percent, a senior administration official said.

 The new tariffs will apply to hundreds of items — ranging from seafood to handbags to toilet paper — that were on a list released July 10.
-But, the official said, they will exclude some consumer electronics such as smart watches and Bluetooth devices as well as health and safety products such as high chairs, bicycle helmets, child car seats and playpens.
+But, the official said, they will exclude some consumer electronics such as smartwatches and Bluetooth devices as well as health and safety products such as high chairs, bicycle helmets, child car seats and playpens.

 The U.S. has complained that Beijing forces American companies doing business in China to transfer technology and intellectual property.